kigunoDark/100DaysChallehge-/log.md

 ## Day 19: February 3 2019

-**Today's Progress**: Created new team table and wrote some controllers adn routes for it.
+**Today's Progress**: Created new team table and wrote some controllers and routes for it.
 It's really interesting.
 I also stack with some new problems, but I'll find the solution, I promise.
 **Thoughts:**

 Adding a new teammate